 Having said this, that type of light is not the subject of this post.
 I’m talking about the light that can actually take away from your subject or center of interest.
 The light that’s not part of your main message but actually competes with it.

-Over the past forty years of teaching my “Stretching Your Frame of Mind” workshops and in the eleven years of teaching my online classes with the BPSOP, I have seen a lot of photos that demonstrate this phenomenon and have often brought it to the attention of all my fellow photographers.
+Over the past fifty years of teaching my “Stretching Your Frame of Mind” workshops and in the fifteen years of teaching my online classes with the BPSOP, I have seen a lot of photos that demonstrate this phenomenon and have often brought it to the attention of all my fellow photographers.

 Just like a moth to a flame, the viewer will be attracted to the brightest part of your composition whether it’s your subject or not.
 Just like a moth to a flame, we are drawn towards the light or in some instances the value of a color; value meaning the lightness or darkness of a color.
 It’s an unconscious effort because it’s inherent in our DNA.